zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/implement-new-saf-provider.md

 ## How to integrate your extension to API ML

-To include your SAF IDT provider as an extension of API ML, check [Create extension for API ML](%20create-apiml-extension.md).
+To use your SAF IDT provider as an extension of API ML, check [Create extension for API ML](%20create-apiml-extension.md).

 ## How to use the SAF IDT provider